bsmith89/rrnum/README.md

 # Returns Nothing
 cat seq/16S.fn | grep '^>' -c
 # Returns '10056'
-# Their are this many sequences.
+# There are this many sequences.
 ```

 On the MSU HPCC (because